Madelovina/Euler-s-Method/README.md

 JAR FILE IS CURRENTLY BUGGED IDK WHY.
 I HAVE REMOVED IT FROM HERE.
 RUN THIS PROGRAM FROM SOURCE.

 There is already a `.jar` file provided in the output folder.
 However, you may also compile it yourself.
-Implementaion for starting x value has not been added.

 ```bash
 javac Main.java